OpenClaw instances exposed on the public network are being scanned in batches

 sudo systemctl enable fail2ban && sudo systemctl start fail2ban

-Create a rules file:
+Create a custom rule:

 sudo nano /etc/fail2ban/jail.local